JacquelineGu/BodyFat-Analyze/README.md

 ### code
 There are 4 R code files:
-*pre-clean.R*, *models.R*, *lasso.R* and *"multiplot.R"* in this folder.
+*data.R*, *mlr.R*, *lasso.R* and *"multiplot.R"* in this folder.

-* pre-clean.R visualized the data, removes outliers and divides the data into a train set and validation set.
+* data.R visualized the data, removes outliers and divides the data into a train set and validation set.
-* models.R constructs multiple linear models to predict BodyFat%.
+* mlr.R constructs multiple linear models to predict BodyFat%.
 * lasso.R uses Lasso method to do variable selection and constructs linear models to predict BodyFat%.
 * multiplot.R works as a hearder file, which contains a plotting function helping us to make better graghs.